eliasuran/mpuVim/README.md

 <h3>Aaaaand you're in.
 You now have a fully configured Neovim ready to go.
 Realistically, you don't have to do any more configuration.</h3>

 <h4>The most important keybinds/notes to get started</h4>
-* Leader key = Space
+* The leader key is set to Space by default

-If you want to learn what plugins are used, reference [#plugins](#plugins).
+If you want to learn what plugins are used, reference [#plugins](#-plugins).

-To get some general guidelines on how to further configure and customize mpuVim to your liking, reference #guidelines.
+To get some general guidelines on how to further configure and customize mpuVim to your liking, reference [#guidelines](-#guidelines).

 ---